 I can be of help to the government of any country, I know exactly the initial problems you are facing; which is creating contents in your native language.
 Simply contact me, I'm ready to come to your country and let you know how to do it.
 You need just a model for creating terminologies in your native language.
 Only then shall African children learn naturally as it should be.

-I made a song about this topic after receiving the revelation from God.
+I made a song about this topic.
 Please spread this message all over Africa through your radios, TVs, mouth to mouth, anyhow you can.
-The song is called African school and could be found on iTunes, artiste name: Africason
+The song is called African school and could be found on Amazon & iTunes, artiste name: Africason

 Flor Lacanilao is a retired professor of marine science at the University of the Philippines, Diliman, Quezon City.
 His series of published articles on public understanding of science are now posted at www.philippinestoday.net (under SciTech Update).
 The articles discuss how science should be done and how the Filipino scientific community has failed in its social responsibility.